EconomyGlobal oil prices surged after the U.S. and Iran conflict

 Surge in oil prices

-Global benchmark “Brent Crude” gained 3.6% or $2.42 to trade at $68.67, after earlier trading as high as $69.50.
+Global benchmark “Brent Crude” gained 3.6% or $2.42 to trade at $68.67 after earlier trading as high as $69.50.
 The U.S. West Texas Intermediate (WTI) gained 3%, or $1.87, to settle at $63.05 per barrel.
 WTI traded at $64.09 early in the session, its highest level since April.

 “Tehran could also revise strikes on Saudi Arabia’s oil infrastructure in case of escalation, and if it happens, it will take months for Saudi Arabia to rebuild their assets.”

-The attacked Iranian general Qasem Soleimani, who led a special forces unit of Iran’s elite Revolutionary Guards, regarded as a key figure in Iranian politics and has been blamed responsible for this week’s attack on the U.S. embassy in Baghdad.
+The attacked Iranian general Qasem Soleimani, who led a special forces unit of Iran’s elite Revolutionary Guards, is regarded as a key figure in Iranian politics and has been blamed for this week’s attack on the U.S. embassy in Baghdad.

 global markets for oil surge

-“It’s been a knee jerk reaction since everybody is questioning how is Iran going to retaliate, and I suppose that’s the reason why we’ve seen prices jump 3, 4%,” Energy Aspects’ Amrita Sen said this Friday while she was talking on CNBC’s “Worldwide Exchange.”
+It’s been a knee-jerk reaction since everybody is questioning how Iran is going to retaliate, and I suppose that’s the reason why we’ve seen prices jump 3, 4%,” Energy Aspects’ Amrita Sen said this Friday while she was talking on CNBC’s “Worldwide Exchange.”

-Foreign Minister of Iran, Mohammad Javad Zarif about the U.S. attack
+Foreign Minister of Iran, Mohammad Javad Zarif, about the U.S. attack

 Hassan Rouhani About U.S. Attack